-We recently finished reviewing all the proposals for fwd:cloudsec North America 2024.
-This year saw over 180 submissions, and a very high bar indeed was set.
-There were several common themes in reasons why I scored a submission the way I did.
-I reckon other reviewers were scoring similarly, given the discussions I took part in.
+As a reviewer for both fwd:cloudsec events, I get to see a wide range of conference submissions every year.
+There are usually several common themes in reasons why I scored a submission the way I did.
+I reckon other reviewers were scoring similarly, given the discussions I’ve taken part in.
 I thought I’d share some of my observations here.
 This is all particularly relevant to fwd:cloudsec EU, given I’m leading the CfP there.
 That said, I’m sure a lot of it will generalise to other cybersecurity cons too.

 The Positives